alimoustafa2000/Python-Course-Assignments/README.md

-# Python-Course-Tasks
+# Python-Course-Assignments
-This repo is for Tasks of "Mastring Python" Course, Elzero web school.
+This repo is for Assignments of "Mastering Python" Course, Elzero web school.

 ---